Ultimate Guide To WordPress RSS

 • Feed Type: Custom Post Type

-• Description: Feed containing the latest items for a custom type (e.g. book)
+• Description: RSS feed displaying the latest entries for a custom type (e.g. book)

 • Example Feed: http://yourdomain.com/feed/?post_type=book

-Keep in mind that other sites will only syndicate your content if you provide your subscribers with very high-quality content that will add great value to their sites and benefit their visitors.
+Also, keep in mind that online users will only syndicate your content if the information that you provide on your site is useful, informative, or highly entertaining.
+In other words, provide high-quality information that can add great value to their sites and benefit their visitors.

-Add someone else's content and get online users to subscribe to your content using RSS!
+Easily add great content from other sites and get other users to share your content using WordPress and RSS!

-(Add great content from other sites and get visitors to share your content with RSS feeds!)
+(Add someone else’s content and get other users to share your content online with RSS feeds!)

 Tip